-There’s a huge amount of information in the ‘net about Achilles Tendonitis but you need to know for sure whether you have got inflamation (which is “-itis”) or the longer lasting, harder to treat “tendnosis”; these two conditions feel pretty similar but they’re managed very differently.
+There’s a huge amount of information on the ‘net about Achilles Tendonitis but you need to know for sure whether you have got inflamation (which is “-itis”) or the longer lasting, harder to treat “tendinosis”; these two conditions feel pretty similar but they’re managed very differently.
 You need an expert!!

 When patients present with any Achilles tendon complaint, David usually completes his usual physiotherapy assessment with a dynamic ultrasound scan, comparing the affected tendon with the ‘normal’ one.

-In tendonosis the tendon feels thickened and tender to palpation, and loses some of it’s pliability; an ultrasound scan shows this thickening very clearly, especially when compared with the unaffected side.
+In tendinosis the tendon feels thickened and tender to palpation, and loses some of its pliability; an ultrasound scan shows this thickening very clearly, especially when compared with the unaffected side.
 The condition is one of tendon overgrowth

-(In ladies, the Achilles tendon is usually 3mm to 4mm thick; in males its usually 4mm to 5mm.
+(In ladies, the Achilles tendon is usually 3mm to 4mm thick; in males, it is usually 4mm to 5mm.
 This can double in tendonosis.)